tluyben/forge-lib-queue/README.md

 # Forge Queue Library

-A flexible job queue library that supports both Bull (Redis-based) and Toad (in-memory) schedulers.
+A queue library for Forge that supports both in-memory (Toad) and Redis-based (Bull) job scheduling.

 ## Features

-- Support for both Bull (Redis-based) and Toad (in-memory) schedulers
-- Consistent API across different scheduler implementations
-- Job scheduling with cron expressions
+- In-memory job scheduling with Toad Scheduler
-- Delayed job execution
+- Redis-based job scheduling with Bull
+- Support for cron jobs
+- Support for delayed jobs
-- Job retry with exponential backoff
+- Automatic retries with exponential backoff
-- Success and failure callbacks
+- Job completion and failure callbacks
-- TypeScript support

 ## Installation